 – Easy routes are mostly walking through water, but you’ll still need to watch out for shin-splitting rocks.
 This is the route I saw most groups do.

 - Sock switch.
 At the midpoint, you’ll take off your shoes and put on socks to enter the protected area of the cave.
 The socks are mandatory for preservation purposes; you cannot walk on bare feet.

 - Human sacrifices.
-You’ll see and hear the stories of the remains of 10+ human sacrifices, which is what this cave is famous for.
-Before seeing the famed “Crystal Maiden,” you’ll go up a 12-ft ladder, two people at a time.
+You’ll see and hear the stories of the skeletal remains of the 10+ human sacrifices, which is what this cave is famous for.
+Before seeing the famed “Crystal Maiden,” you’ll go up a 12-foot metal ladder, two people at a time.

 - Dry off.
 Back at the vehicle, you’ll dry off and switch to dry clothes.
 There’s a bathroom facility with spacious stalls.

 - Lunch.
 The tour will have lunch ready.
-At my tour, chicken with rice and beans, and rum punch were provided.
+At my tour, rum punch and chicken with rice and beans were provided.

 - Drive back.
 The tour ends with the drive back.
 Tip the guide if you enjoyed it; they work hard!

-In Belize, tips are welcomed and customary, but not mandatory.
-This Belize travel guide has other general tips and basics for the country.
+In Belize, tips are welcome and customary, but not mandatory.

-What To Wear and Pack on the ATM Cave Tour
+What To Wear and Bring on the ATM Cave Tour

-Since you’ll be in water 80% of the time and doing activities ranging from hiking, swimming, climbing and spelunking, it’s important to wear and pack the right clothes for the ATM cave tour.
-Below is what to wear and pack for the ATM cave.
+Since you’ll be in water 80% of the time and doing activities ranging from hiking and swimming to climbing and spelunking, it’s important to wear and pack the right clothes for the ATM cave tour.

-What To Wear and Bring on the Hike
+🧦 What To Wear and Bring on the ATM Cave’s Hike

-- Closed-toe shoes.
-Water shoes are adequate (ensure they have some traction/grip).
-I bought these water shoes specifically for this tour and they worked well.
-My friend bought these water shoes and also thought they worked; they had a bit more traction than mine.
+- Water shoes are adequate as long as they have some traction or grip.
+I bought these water shoes specifically for the ATM cave tour and they worked well.
+My friend bought these water shoes that had a bit more traction than mine and also thought they worked well.

 - I considered getting Keens, but having done the ATM cave tour, I now think they’re overkill.
 Some people wore them and said they liked not having to worry about jamming their toes while walking in the water.

-- Tennis shoes are not recommended unless you don’t mind having wet shoes for hours and days that may be hard to dry.
+- Tennis shoes are not recommended unless you don’t mind having wet shoes for a while.

-- Bathing suit.
+- Swimsuit.
 You’ll wear your bathing suit underneath your top as you’ll be in water 80% of the time.
-Bikinis or one piece both work.
-Bikinis are not technically allowed, but no one will bother you as long as you have a top covering your bikini, which is what I did.
+Bikinis or a one-piece both work.
+Bikinis are not technically allowed on the tour, but no one will bother you as long as you have a top covering your bikini, which is what I did.

-Consider bringing throwaway socks if you don’t want to deal with wet or muddy socks afterwards.
+Consider bringing throwaway socks if you don’t want to deal with wet or muddy socks afterward.

 - Reusable water bottle.
 The guides recommend bringing some snacks and a water bottle on the hike to the cave.
-We left our water bottles outside the caves, which felt secure since everyone in the jungle are on the ATM cave tour.
-I brought my Hydro Flask which meant my water was cold for hours.
+We left our water bottles outside the ATM cave entrance, which felt secure since everyone in the jungle is on the tour.
+I brought my insulated reusable water bottle which meant my water was cold for hours.

 - Snacks.
 Your guide will make a stop for snacks before the hike.

-What to Pack and Leave in the Vehicle
+👟 What to Bring and Leave in the Vehicle

 - Dry shoes to change into after the tour.
 I wore my Chacos which allowed my feet to air dry.

-- Quick dry towel to dry-off after the hike.
-I brought these quick dry towels and they worked great throughout my trip in Belize.
+- Quick dry towel to dry off after the hike.
+I brought these quick dry towels and they worked great throughout my Belize trip.